bernardphp/BernardBundle/README.md

 with you application.
 So if you run `php app/console` you should see `bernar:consume` and `bernard:produce`.
 Theese works just as the documentation descripes but if you are in doubt just add `--help` when trying to run the command.

+It is important to use `--no-debug` when running the consumer for longer periods of time.
+This is because Symfony by default in debug mode collects a lot of information and logging and if this is omitted you will run into memory problems sooner or later.

 ### Adding Receivers

 In order to know what messages needs to go where you have to register some receivers.
 This is done with a tag in your